Bigman004/SchoolApp/README.md

 ## 📝 Notes

 - This is a **monolithic application** — all features (auth, teachers, students, attendance, grades) live in one Spring Boot project.
-- The frontend is a **separate Next.js app** deployed on Vercel, which consumes this backend's REST API.
+- The frontend is a **separate reactjs app** deployed on Vercel, which consumes this backend's REST API.
 - JWT tokens are used for stateless authentication — the backend does not store sessions.